Saeid-Dousti/Insight-AI-Project-LaibelNet/README.md

 # L`ai'belNet
-An Automatic Image Labeling Tool
+An AI-powered Image Labeling Tool

 Framework for machine learning projects at Insight Atrificial Intelegence summer of 2020.